-Create a DIY Beer Advent Calendar that can be used year after year!
-This makes a great gift for anyone who loves craft beer!
+Learn how to create a DIY Beer Advent Calendar for someone special.
+This makes a great gift for anyone who loves craft beer and this Christmas countdown can be used year after year!
 Download the free printable number labels to help create your own!

 Hello Crafty Friends!
 For the last few years, I have done a “12 Days of a Beer Christmas” for my husband, gifting him a beer each day for the 12 days leading up to Christmas.
 It is such a fun holiday tradition and the perfect gift for my craft-beer loving husband!
 This year I stepped up my game and created this awesome DIY beer advent calendar!
 I love how it turned out and plan to use it year to year.